Train Trip from Irkutsk to Ulan-Ude

 Travelers from Uzbekistan

 Some of the Uzbeks start a game of cards that continues for an hour or more.
-One of the more friendly Uzbeks randomly starts saying words in English and then looks at us and laughs…..”Nice day, Santa Claus, Good morning, I’m sorry, have a nice day” etc. Not sure what that was all about, just practicing his English I guess.
+One of the more friendly Uzbeks randomly starts saying words in English and then looks at us and laughs…..”Nice day, Santa Claus, Good morning, I’m sorry, have a nice day” etc. We have no idea why, but it’s entertaining.

-The train moves along passing through Baykalsk and Vydrino.
-At this point we have passed into Buryatiya, a semi-autonomous republic but part of the Russian Federation.
+The train passes Baykalsk and Vydrino, entering Buryatia, a semi‑autonomous republic within the Russian Federation.
 It is much colder outside and there are several inches of snow on the ground, and this portion of Lake Baikal is solid ice.

 Babushkin and Mysovaya Siberia